OUR MISSION

 Our mission is to develop solutions for mitral valve interventions that are faster, easier to use, and less invasive without compromising clinical efficacy.

-Utilization of new and less invasive catheter-based methods allows treatments to be extended to patients who currently cannot be helped due to advanced age and/or concomitant diseases.
+Utilization of new technologies and less invasive surgical and catheter-based methods allows treatments to be extended to patients who currently cannot be helped due to advanced age and/or concomitant diseases.

 In the last decade, morbidity due to heart valve disease increased by more than 60 %.
 For people over 75, the increase was over 160 %, such that more than 10 % of this patient group are suffering from clinically relevant mitral valve disease.